 Birth Control Pills

 Birth control pills, or BCPs, are commonly known to help women who are acne-prone during the time of their periods.
 BCPs raise the levels of estrogen in a woman’s body, which in turn lessens the levels of testosterone.
-BCPs work by increasing Sex-Hormone Binding Globulin (SHBG), a protein that actually absorbs the free testosterone in the body, much like the way a sponge soaks up liquids.
+BCPs work by increasing sex hormone-binding globulin (SHBG)3, a protein that actually absorbs the free testosterone in the body, much like the way a sponge soaks up liquids.
 According to Dr. Lyster, “this means there is less testosterone available to cause acne.”
-BCPs also causes the sebaceous glands to slow down on oil production, meaning there is less sebum available to support acne-causing bacteria.
+BCPs also cause the sebaceous glands to slow down on oil production, meaning there is less sebum available to support acne-causing bacteria.

 For those suffering from menstrual acne, there are BCPs that are specifically approved for managing this skin problem, including Estrogen, Ortho Tri-Cyclen, and Yaz.
 When taking BCP for acne management, some women experience increased acne during the 3 to 4-month adjustment period before their bodies adjust to the hormone change.
 So, be wary and patient if this is your choice of treatment.

 For those suffering from obesity, hormone treatment may not work for you.
-This is because obesity causes SHBG to reduce and increases testosterone production in the blood.
+This is because obesity can significantly lower SHBG5, and it increases testosterone production in the blood.
 Even though BCPs are designed to do the opposite, your current health conditions will render their effects void.
 In this case, eating healthy and maintaining a healthy weight is a key way to reduce and control menstrual acne breakouts.